christopherkenny/nature/README.md

-Since `cite-method: citeproc` is the [default](https://quarto.org/docs/authoring/footnotes-and-citations.html#sec-biblatex), to respect the natbib reference styles, you may need to set `cite-method: natbib`, such as:
+Since `cite-method: citeproc` is the [default](https://quarto.org/docs/authoring/footnotes-and-citations.html#sec-biblatex), to respect the natbib reference styles, you would need to set `cite-method: natbib`, such as:

 ```yaml